 We use the most effective means of communication to ensure that everyone in Holland Christian Homes knows what is expected of them.
 This can mean notices on bulletin boards, emails, meetings, newsletters, posters, pictures, memos, or guest speakers.
+We have invested in software that allows us the ability to send mass messages using "One Call Now" for staff and "Cliniconex" for families, which is extremely helpful for immediate messaging.
 We make sure that literacy and language issues are accommodated.